plblum/jivs/planning/Design Jivs-DOM.md

 Registration is setup-time configuration.
 If no factory is registered for a category, its attachment method logs that there is nothing to attach, leaves the existing callback unchanged, and returns `null`.
 The design does not require a default factory.
 Registration replacement and registration after attachment are not specified because each category is expected to have at most one setup-time registration.
 Disabling a category is normally done by not calling its attachment method.

 The service creates one dispatcher instance for each attachment call.
-That instance owns the options and any consumer-discovery state for that configuration.
+That instance owns the options and any element-discovery state for that configuration.
 It must not be stored as a global singleton and must not retain a `ValueHostsManager`; the callback supplies the current `ValueHost`, `ValueHostsManager`, or validation state when it runs.
-A dispatcher may retain stateless services or discovery policy needed by its concrete `findConsumers()` implementation.
+A dispatcher may retain stateless services or discovery policy needed by its concrete `findElements()` implementation.

 Dispatcher instances are configuration-scoped objects.
 They are not required to be immutable, but their constructor configuration should be treated as fixed after attachment.
 A custom dispatcher may retain state when that state belongs to the dispatcher or its callback attachment, such as counters, caches, or discovery policy.
 The default implementations should remain stateless after construction unless a concrete use case justifies such state.
 In either case, dispatcher state must not include references to individual DOM elements, element collections, or a `ValueHostsManager`.